synsense/sinabs/docs/speck/faqs/available_network_arch.md

 ![A network with a merge and a split](imgs/network-with-merge-and-split.png)

+Note: with the graph extracture feature it is possible to implement recurrent neural networks.
+However, this is not recommended or supported as it can result in deadlock on the chip.

 ## Can I achieve a "Residual Connection" like ResNet does?

 Like mentioned above, "Yes, we can define a residual short-cut on the devkit".
-However, currently you can only manually change the `samna.speck2f.configuration.CNNLayerDestination.layer` to achieve this, you can do this if you are very familiar with the `samna-configuration`.
-Otherwise,let's wait for a while after the  "network graph extraction feature" is completed.
+You can manually change the `samna.speck2f.configuration.CNNLayerDestination.layer` to achieve this, if you are very familiar with the `samna-configuration`.
+You can also make use of our network graph extraction feature, to implement residual networks.

-## What If I Really Want to Use "Residual Connection"!
+## How to use "Residual Connection" manually?

 Alright!
 Here I will give an example of achieving the "Residual Connection" by manually modify the `samna-configuration`.